CtrlK

 Workflow Clarity

-The 8-step workflow is clearly sequenced with logical progression from scoping to inventory to scanning to extraction to clustering to artifact choice to drafting.
-The confidence rating system acts as a validation checkpoint, and the 'contradicted' level explicitly includes a stop condition (ask the user before writing files).
+The 8-step workflow is clearly sequenced with logical progression from scoping to inventory to scanning to extraction to confidence rating to clustering to artifact choice to drafting.
+The confidence levels serve as validation checkpoints (especially 'contradicted' triggering a user check before writing), and the artifact choice step acts as a decision gate.

 3 / 3